serverless/event-gateway/contrib/MINIKUBE.md

 # Event Gateway on Kubernetes (minikube)

 To develop and deploy the `event-gateway` and all related elements locally, the easiest method includes using the [minikube](https://github.com/kubernetes/minikube) toolset.
-To get started, set up your cluster with the following instructions...
+To get started, set up your local cluster with the following instructions...

 ## Contents